datadryad/dryad-app/documentation/shibboleth/README.md

 =================

 Shibboleth authentication consists of two major pieces:
-- Identity Provider (IDP) -- the service where a user logs in, typically at a university
+- Identity Provider (IdP) -- the service where a user logs in, typically at a university
 - Service Provider (SP) -- the service that uses the login information, like Dryad